What Does a Hard Start Kit Do for My AC?

 This is the part that matters most, and it is where honest expectations save you money.
 A hard start kit does not repair a failing compressor.
 If the compressor motor windings are breaking down, the internal bearings are worn, or the unit is nearing the end of its life, a hard start kit only masks the deeper problem for a while.
 It helps the motor start; it cannot restore a mechanism that is genuinely wearing out.

 Adding one to a healthy older unit is preventive and reasonable.
 Adding one to a compressor that is already deep into failure is a temporary patch — you may get a few more starts, but you are borrowing time, not fixing the root cause.
 A good technician will tell you which situation you are actually in rather than selling you a part that just delays the inevitable.
-If your system is old and struggling, the kit can be part of a plan to keep it limping through the worst of the summer while you decide on next steps, but it should not be sold to you as a permanent solution.
+If your system is old and struggling, the kit can be part of a plan to keep it limping through the worst of the summer while you weigh AC replacement options, but it should not be sold to you as a permanent solution.

 Leave the Installation to a Pro